milomedia/tilix/_includes/whatwedo-2.md

 ### SME

+Our SME clients seek help with growth, optimisation or inventing the next wave.

+These clients value the optimism TILIX. brings from the start up market and the confidence we bring from the corporate market.

-TILIX. provides a range of packaged services to small and medium size enterprises.
-Our SME clients have going concerns but are not fully grown.
-They look to TILIX. for help with:
+TILIX. provides a range of packaged services including consulting, interim management, projects and outsourcing.

-- Optimising existing operations with sustaining innovations.
-- Rearrange or rewrite (data, software, etc.) to improve efficiency.
-- Introducing new waves of disruption.